 While Hiersteiner specializes in providing high-quality early childhood education, we recognize that our students and families may have needs outside early education.
 We have a variety of ways that we can support our families.
 These include:

-- Assist families with locating community resources. - Referrals for emergency assistance in areas such as food, clothing, utilities, housing, and counseling.
+- Assist families with locating community resources - Referrals for emergency assistance in areas such as food, clothing, utilities, housing, and counseling - Assist families with a successful transition to school